miksik98/HarmonySolverPlugin/README.md

 3. Copy whole unpacked "HarmonySolverPlugin-master" folder to this path.<br/><br/>
 ![Alt text](./photos/3.png?raw=true "Title")

+3.5.
+If you have MuseScore 3.6.0 or newer, go to HarmonySolverPlugin-master -> main, delete folder "resources" and rename folder "resources3.6" to "resources"

 4. Restart MuseScore and go to Plugins -> Plugin Manager.<br/><br/>
 ![Alt text](./photos/4.png?raw=true "Title")